moiexpositoalonsolab/grenephase1-paper/README.md

-# GRENE-net Phase 1: Genomic Analysis Repository
+# GRENE-net Phase 1

-This repository contains the code and analysis used in the paper "Genomic signals of adaptation to climate change in *Arabidopsis thaliana*" (bioRxiv: https://www.biorxiv.org/content/10.1101/2025.05.28.654549v1).
+This repository contains the code and analysis used in the paper "Rapid adaptation and extinction across climates in synchronized outdoor evolution experiments of *Arabidopsis thaliana*" (bioRxiv: https://www.biorxiv.org/content/10.1101/2025.05.28.654549v1).

 ## Abstract